Ritwikavps/BurstinessAndInterpersonalForagingPaper/A3_HUMLabelDataProcessing/README.md

 `5_GetZscoredData_LENAandHumLabels.m` takes the acoustics (pitch, amplitude, duration) from the entire dataset (both LENA and human-listener labelled data), log transforms duration and mean pitch, z-scores the data, and saves the z-scored acoustics data and other time series data for both LENA and human-listener labelled data.
 Please note that this means that the z-scoring is done wrt the combined LENA- and human-listener labelled data, since the acoustics for both were estimated independently.
 This also means that the z-scored LENA data is *only* generated at this step.

+The z-scoring of the combined LENA and human-listener data is done after extracting human-listener labelled data (the code for which is provided in `A3_HUMLabelDataProcessing`).
+Note that the associated paper does not present results based on acoustics or duration data (which are the z-scored variables).
+Nevertheless, this is part of the data processing pipeline and this code is presented here as part of the codebase.

 `A6_MatchingSectionsToCodingSheet.m` matches the human-listener annotated 5 minute sections to the corresponding 5 minute sections in the LENA-labelled data, and saves these data tables, to facilitate validation.

 For more specific details, please read comments about paths and other notes in the files before executing them.